Kinshasa: Second Congo War

-The eruption of the Second Congo War in August 1998 plunged Kinshasa into a period of acute insecurity and military confrontation.
-The conflict was precipitated by a dramatic breakdown in relations between President Laurent-Désiré Kabila and his former allies in Rwanda and Uganda.
-Kabila accused these states of undermining Congolese sovereignty and harboring ambitions to orchestrate a coup d'état.
+The Second Congo War also plunged Kinshasa into a period of insecurity and military conflict after a dramatic breakdown in relations between President Laurent-Désiré Kabila and his former allies in Rwanda and Uganda, whom Kabila accused of undermining Congolese sovereignty and holding ambitions to carry out a coup d'état.
 Allegations also surfaced that the United States had provided indirect support to Rwanda during this period, including claims of military training by the Rwanda Interagency Assessment Team (RIAT), ostensibly to secure access to the DRC's vast mineral wealth.
 American individuals and institutions, such as Roger Winter of the U.S. Committee for Refugees and Immigrants, were further implicated in allegedly abetting insurgent activities.
 In response to these tensions, President Kabila dismissed Rwandan General James Kabarebe from his position as Chief of Staff and demanded the withdrawal of all Rwandan military personnel from Congolese territory.
 This move provoked a swift counteroffensive, as Rwanda and Uganda backed the formation of a new rebel group, the Rassemblement Congolais pour la Démocratie (RCD), which launched its rebellion from the city of Goma on 2 August 1998.
 The insurrection was spearheaded by mutinous units within the Congolese armed forces in coordination with Rwandan, Ugandan, and Burundian troops.
 Within weeks, RCD forces had captured large swathes of territory in the eastern and northern parts of the country, including regions of North and South Kivu, Orientale Province, North Katanga, and Équateur Province.
 Their advance toward Kinshasa and the western province of Bas-Congo was halted by military intervention from Angola and Zimbabwe, both of which deployed troops in support of Kabila's government.